offici5l/MiUnlockTool/Show-Version-History.md

 #### Version 1.5.0 (Update):
 - fix ( For Linux( and termux ) users : the 401 issue .... during account confirmation ... )

+#### Version 1.5.0 (Update):
+- add colorama to handle colors instead of ANSI
+- Add requests to access the region and deal with the region, to send the request to the correct server accurately
+- improvements